SUNRUSE/SprigganTS/README.md

 ##### Group

 An invisible object, which can contain other scene graph objects.
+These can be used for:

+- Grouping individual sprites into a single "object".
+- Grouping scene graph objects into layers, for z-ordering.
+- Grouping objects which should be paused together.

     new Group()